Grossglockner & Hohe Tauern – One of Europe's Great Alpine Drives, Privately

 • Krimml Waterfalls – 380 m in three tiers, third highest in Europe

-• Ibex, chamois, bearded vulture – reintroduced bird of prey since 1986
+• Ibex, chamois, bearded vulture – reintroduced apex predator since 1986

-• Overnight stays in alpine luxury lodges of the highest category
+• Overnight stays in alpine lodges of the highest category; optional combination with Salzburg or Kitzbühel

 Experience

-The Grossglockner High Alpine Road: A Masterpiece of the 1930s
+The Grossglockner High Alpine Road: Built During the Depression

 Krimml Waterfalls: Three Tiers, 380 Metres